 Laura Zucker Fellowship for Policy and Research

-This fall, Arts for LA hosted four strategy sessions, each focused on one of our issue areas.
-Hundreds of community members gathered to discuss our sector’s most urgent challenges and opportunities.
+Every fall, Arts for LA hosts four listening sessions, each focused on one of our issue areas.
+Hundreds of community members gather to discuss our sector’s most urgent challenges and opportunities.

 Policy Working Groups

 Dozens of subject-area experts gather in issue-specific Policy Working Groups on a bi-annual basis to synthesize findings from our listening sessions and identify common themes that begin articulating policy solutions and advocacy strategies.

 State of the Arts Summit